underyx/conference-notes/craft-2016/thick-data-at-etsy.md

 - Basically the takeaway is that we need to analyze qualitative data!
   - Tells you lots about personal development's circumstances.
   - Shape tools based on the results.
 Even stuff like shell aliases.
+- But to avoid mistakes, you should talk to psychologists/social scientists, 'folk models' and biases are fairly dangerous.